Why is fleet vehicle maintenance important?

 A job needs to be completed within a set time allocation.
 If a technician exceeds this on all jobs, it is the responsibility of the workshop manager to investigate and action.
 After all, time is money.

-As already discussed, it is essential for any fleet’s workshop to successfully deliver a scheduled, prepared and fully compliant fleet maintenance program.
+As already discussed, it is essential for any fleet’s workshop to successfully deliver a scheduled, prepared and fully compliant fleet maintenance programme.
 This can reduce downtime by having a detailed schedule of jobs to be completed with a time and cost allocation against each asset.

-Compliance is often seen as paperwork for the sake of completing paperwork but it is much more than unnecessary work and ‘red tape’.
+Compliance is often seen as paperwork for the sake of completing paperwork, but it is much more than unnecessary work and ‘red tape’.
 It’s there to ensure safety for employees and other road users, incorporating a culture of safety across the workforce thereby reducing accidents and boosting staff morale.

 The importance of fleet maintenance software

 Fleet managers can help an operation improve efficiency through specialist fleet maintenance software in four key areas – reducing costs, minimising downtime, meeting compliance regulations and customer retention.